adaltas/node-nikita/docs/content/guide/schema.md

 sort: 12
 ---

-# Configuration schema
+# Schema definitions

-The configuration schema validates the [configuration properties](/current/api/config) provided to an action.
+The configuration schema validates the [properties](/current/api/config) provided to and returned by an action.

-While defining a schema is optional, all the actions available Nikita define a schema.
-It is used for validation but it also provides additional functionalities such as a default value and coercion.
-An action can also partially or fully inherit from the properties of other actions.
-Nikita unifies the declaration of configuration properties using the `schema` metadata property.
+Schema definition is optional but all the actions available in Nikita define a schema.
+It is used for validation but it also provides additional functionalities such as default values and coercion.

+An action can partially or fully inherit from the properties of other actions.
+Nikita unifies the declaration of schemas using the `definitions` metadata property.

 When the action properties don't conform with the schema, the action is rejected with the `NIKITA_SCHEMA_VALIDATION_CONFIG` error.

-A schema is defined using the [JSON Schema](https://ajv.js.org/json-schema.html) specification.
+Schema leverages the [JSON Schema](https://ajv.js.org/json-schema.html) specification.
 Literally, it is a JavaScript object with validation keywords.
-Internally, Nikita uses the [Ajv](https://ajv.js.org/) library.
+Internally, the [Ajv](https://ajv.js.org/) library is used.

 ## Basic schema definition

-To define a schema, pass its configuration to the `schema` metadata.
+To define a schema, use to the `definitions` metadata.
 For example, when registering an action:

 ```js
 nikita